Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 The Best Wood Glue Scrapers for Large and Small Jobs

-Over the years I’ve glued thousands of wood panels and a day later came back and scraped the excess glue.
-And while the best wood glue scraper is usually a heavy duty carbide unit, there are times a compact scraper is best for the job.
+Over the years, I’ve glued thousands of wood panels and, a day later, came back and scraped the excess glue.
+And while the best wood glue scraper is usually a heavy-duty carbide unit, a compact scraper is sometimes best for the job.

 When looking at glue scrapers, woodworkers will look for the following features: